wichmann-lab/python-psignifit/docs/how_to/How-to-Get-Thresholds-and-Slopes.md

 function fit.
-The estimates calculated by this function are very conservative when you move far away from the original threshold, as we simply assume the worst case for all other parameters instead of averaging over the values correctly.
+The estimates calculated by this function are very conservative when you move far away from the original threshold, as we simply assume the worst case for all other parameters instead of averaging over the values.

 ## Obtaining Slope Values